Nyimski/ZX-Game-Loader/README.md

 1. Run the application.
 2. Click "Settings" and add paths to your Games, Instruction Manuals, and Artwork.
-3. Select a game from the list.
-4. Click "Load Game" to start the game playback.
+3. Select a game from the list. l4.
+Click "Play" to start the game playback.
 5. Use the "Pause" button to pause the game and the "Rewind" button to rewind the game playback.

 ## Acknowledgements